Archive-42/redux-docs/md-docs/examples.md

 <span class="token plain">npm install</span>

-<span class="token plain">npm start</span>

-Copy

-Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/real-world.html):
+<span class="token plain">npm start</span>Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/real-world.html):

 This is the most advanced example.
 It is dense by design.
 It covers keeping fetched entities in a normalized cache, implementing a custom middleware for API calls, rendering partially loaded data, pagination, caching responses, displaying error messages, and routing.
 Additionally, it includes Redux DevTools.